cliffalbert/scripts/README.md

 gen-unifi-cert.sh: SSL Certificates for Unifi Controller using letsencrypt

+## Network Engineering

+search_ip.py: Generate overview of an IP address from Netbox

 ## Emby Scripts

 update-nfo.sh: script to generate emby .nfo files to set actor/actress for all movies in the directory (works recursive)